 You won’t need long here.
 20 minutes is fine and it can be done as part of a walk around the downtown area.
 There is a small entrance fee for foreigners.

 7. Experience a Burmese restaurant

-The first thing you’ll notice in any Burmese restaurant is the kissing noise that people make to call over a waiter/waitress, it’s quite odd to see and hear to begin with!
-These restaurants will offer you a great variety of dishes, as you can see from the photo they will include rice, salad, soup and then several other small dishes of your choice.
+The first thing you’ll notice in any Burmese restaurant is the kissing noise that people make.
+It’s to call over a waiter/waitress!
+It’s quite odd to see and hear to begin with!
+These restaurants will offer you a great variety of dishes.
+As you can see from the photo they will include rice, salad, soup and then several other small dishes of your choice.
 They are a really good pace to people watch too!

 2 ones i’d recommend are Aung Thukha Myanmar restaurant and Feel Myanmar Food restaurant.
 Both were very busy when I visited, which was great as there was a nice local atmosphere!
 There was no problem finding somewhere to sit and the staff were awesome at both.